Jean Robert and I are full time travel bloggers. From 2017 to 2020, we were also full time travellers.

 The majority of our online income is earned via this blog.
 Our income may not be huge but we love the freedom that this kind of life offers us.
 We can work anywhere in the world!

 Working for ourselves is immensely satisfying and also incredibly flexible.
 We travel in a converted van and disappear into the wilderness for days (sometimes weeks) at a time.

 Choosing our own working hours, we also choose what to work on every day.
-Our income is hugely variable and not predictable and I can’t deny that it isn’t challenging at times (finding wi-fi gets old, trust me) but we think it is absolutely worth it.
+Our income is hugely variable and not predictable and I can’t deny that it isn’t challenging at times (finding wi-fi really got old quickly while travelling full time!) but we think it is absolutely worth it.

 If you’d also like to build a similar lifestyle, keep reading for advice on setting up a blog, how to drive traffic and income streams we use to make money blogging.